-Shane McMillan is a filmmaker, photographer, and educator investigating human connections to eachother and to the planet.
+Shane Thomas McMillan is a filmmaker and photographer investigating human connections to eachother and to the planet.

-As a director of photography he has shot both short and feature-length films in over 25 countries since 2015.
+As a director of photography Shane has shot both short and feature-length films in over 25 countries since 2015.
 His work with an environmental focus has sprung from collaborations with organizations like the Jane Goodall Institute, Ecosia, and the Association for Wildlife Protection, among others.
-His cinematography has been featured in pieces for Vox, BBC, and Arte.
+His images haves been featured in pieces for Vox, BBC, and Arte.

 Shane’s journalistic work has been featured in The New York Times, the Guardian, the Christian Science Monitor, Indian Country Today, Slate, NPR, and PRI’s The World.

-Since 2019, he has been a lecturer at the German Journalism School.
+Since 2019 Shane has been a lecturer at the German Journalism School.